Why Practice Etudes?

-Some studies can be practiced in various bowing patterns as specified in the manuscript.
+Some studies can be practiced in various bowing patterns, as specified in the manuscript.
 In general, each bowing pattern can be a lesson for different bow speed and distributions.
-Within each study, the bowing pattern is fairly consistent and this provides a chance for the students to really focus on developing good habit.
+Within each study, the bowing pattern is fairly consistent, and this provides a chance for the students to focus on building good habits.

 Apart from shifting between the first three positions, the materials in Book 2 are more complex and less homogeneous.
 The last few studies, notably no.53, 56, 59, and 60, are double-stops studies which require a good left-hand frame and finger independence.